leereilly/games/README.md

 * [Lichess](https://github.com/ornicar/lila) - Free chess game using HTML5 & websockets, built with Scala, Play 2.1, MongoDB and Elasticsearch.
 [Play it now!](http://lichess.org/)
 * [TicTacToe](https://github.com/rlazoti/tictactoe-scala-react) - Tic-tac-toe game written in Scala and ReactJS.
 [Play it now!](http://tictactoe-scala-react.herokuapp.com/)

-## Clicker

-* [Particle Clicker](https://github.com/particle-clicker/particle-clicker) - Addictive incremental game that teaches players the history of high energy particle physics.
-[Play it now!](http://cern.ch/particle-clicker)
-* [Swarm Simulator](https://github.com/swarmsim/swarm) - Starting with only a few larvae and a small pile of meat, build a merciless swarm of trillions of giant alien bugs.
-[Play it now!](https://swarmsim.github.io/)

 ## FPS

 * [BananaBread](https://github.com/kripken/BananaBread) - Port of the Cube 2/Sauerbraten 3D game engine/first person shooter to the web, compiling C++ and OpenGL to JavaScript and WebGL using Emscripten.